ray-project/ray/doc/source/cluster/key-concepts.rst

 Cloud clusters
 --------------

-If you’re using AWS, Azure, GCP or Aliyun, you can use the :ref:`Ray cluster launcher<cluster-launcher>` to launch cloud clusters, which greatly simplifies the cluster setup process.
+If you’re using AWS, GCP, Azure (community-maintained) or Aliyun (community-maintained), you can use the :ref:`Ray cluster launcher<cluster-launcher>` to launch cloud clusters, which greatly simplifies the cluster setup process.